projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 4) Highest severity guest's power state is promoted to system power state.
 5) Guest has lifecycle manager running to handle power state transaction requirement and initialize guest power state transaction.
-6) S3 is only available on configurations which has no DM launched RTVM.
+6) S3 is only available on configurations that have no DM launched RTVM.
 7) S3 is only supported at platform level - not VM level.

 ACRN has a common implementation for notification between lifecycle manager in different guest.
 Which is vUART based cross-vm notification.
 But user could customize it according to their hardware/software requirements.

-:numref:`systempmdiag` shows the basic system level S3/S5 diagram
+:numref:`systempmdiag` shows the basic system level S3/S5 diagram.

 .. figure:: images/hld-pm-image62.png
    :align: center